 The Marin Headlands is designed to be comfy to ride but with nimble, direct handling, so with a little adjustment, you’ll be able to hold your own on a hilly road ride, that big sportive event, your local gravel race or your next asphalt long-distance challenge.

-Depending on your terrain, you might want to switch to some slightly skinnier, slicker rubber and strip your build right back, removing any racks, fenders and bags for a super-fast, super-minimal build.
+Depending on your terrain, you might want to switch to some slightly skinnier, slicker rubber with lower rolling resistance and strip your build right back, removing any racks, fenders and bags for a super-fast, super-minimal build.

 The Gravel Bike for Mountain Bikers